code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-msm-new/10/Teacher.md

 ## Activity: Play Lab Design Recipe
 ### <a name="Activity1"></a> 2) Online Puzzles

-In this stage you'll write functions that animate images like this rocket.
+In this stage you'll write functions that manipulate images to create animations.
 Head to [MSM stage 10](http://studio.code.org/s/msm/stage/10/puzzle/1) in Code Studio to get started programming.

 [/together]